Sundays

 KIDS MENU // $3:

-• Option 1: Chicken nuggets & mac and cheese
+• Option 1: Chicken nuggets, mac n cheese, and dessert

 Central Students